musicnark/mcn-bike-reviews-search/README.md

 This tool works by:

 1.  **Importing a CSV** of all bike reviews
 2. Individually **accessing web pages** for each bike review from the live site
 3.  **Extracting the spec tables**
 4.  **Storing each bike’s specs in a hashmap** keyed by bike name, with a structured property list of all attributes.

+This program is not (yet) interactive, and is best called from `eshell' or `ielm'.

 The hashmap returned looks like this: